Bots for Business

 Listening to Your Bot: Chatbot Metrics and Analytics

-Chatbots are powerful tools for improving your customers’ experience.
-So which are the best chatbot metrics for success, and what can you learn from your bot?
+Chatbots are powerful tools for helping your businesses engage with customers.
+You can use chatbot analytics to measure your bot's success and to improve your customers’ experience.
+So which are the best metrics and KPIs for measuring their success, and what can you learn from your chatbot?

 November 6, 2018